-All forms must be completed and returned to form tutors by Monday 13th March.
+All forms must be submitted to their form tutors by Monday 13th March.
 Forms not submitted by this time may result in students being limited to options which have spaces remaining on them.

-My child wants to study a language.
-Does being on Core pathway disadvantage them?
+My child definitely does not want to study a modern language qualification.
+Do they have to select from the Core Plus pathway?